FamilySearch/fs-platform-android/README.md

 The maven pom files are not yet operational.

 The only way to use this is to add the fs-android directory as an Android library project inside Eclipse or Intellij.

+For intellij users, you can copy the *.iml.intellij files to *.iml so you can easily import the module into an existing intellij project.
+We do not want to add the .iml to git so each developer can use their own intellij settings.